 The Bodleian Education Library, located at the centre of the Department of Education, specialises in material on education and related fields, and is fully supportive of part-time students.
 As well as a print collection of books, journals and statistics, the library provides access to a wide range of electronic resources.
 The library also houses a collection of teaching resources, primarily in support of subjects covered by the department's secondary PGCE course.
 The Social Sciences Library provides valuable additional resource to students pursuing programmes in the Department of Education.

 Annual fees for entry in 2020-21

-During Parts 1 and 2 of the course you will be charged tuition and college fees at the PGDip in Learning and Teaching fee rate.
+During Parts 1 and 2 of the course you will be charged course fees at the PGDip in Learning and Teaching fee rate.
 These fees are shown in the table below.

-Annual PGDip in Learning and Teaching fees for the 2019-20 academic year
+Annual PGDip in Learning and Teaching (Part 1 and 2) fees for the 2020-21 academic year

-Annual MSc in Learning and Teaching fees for the 2019-20 academic year
+Annual MSc in Learning and Teaching (Part 3) fees for the 2020-21 academic year